-Amy Cooper charged over confrontation with black man in Central Park
+Central Park dog walker Amy Cooper charged over confrontation with black man

 "There's an African American man, I'm in Central Park, he is recording me and threatening myself and my dog.
 Please send the cops immediately!" she says during the call before he stops recording.

-Police said, by the time they responded, the pair were both gone.
+Police said by the time they responded, the pair were both gone.

 New York City Mayor Bill de Blasio said the video exemplified hatred that has "no place in our city".